wuchris-ch/global-liquidity-credit-tracker/README.md

 For a free, low-maintenance setup, the app can publish precomputed JSON to a `gh-pages` branch and serve a static frontend (Vercel or GitHub Pages) without any external storage.

+> Quick sanity: the scheduled job runs every 12h and publishes to `gh-pages`; the frontend reads from `latest/` on GitHub Pages.

 1) Set secrets in GitHub:
    - `FRED_API_KEY` (for fetching data)
    - `GITHUB_TOKEN` is provided automatically by GitHub Actions.